 This is an Advanced Placement course that is promoted by the College Board.
 Students in this class would be seniors who have already completed Drawing I and Drawing II as well as at least two semesters of either Photography, Painting I, Painting II, Ceramics I, Ceramics 11, Sculpture I, or Sculpture II.
 Students would have a minimum of a "B" average in all Art classes taken to be considered for this class.
-In this course, students choose a concentration area of either 2 dimensional art, 3 dimensional art, drawing, or photography and produce a portfolio of work to be evaluated by the College Board.
+In this course, students will artistically answer an essential question in 15 portfolio quality artworks to submit to the College Board.
 This portfolio will be evaluated and given a score of 1 to 5.
 A score of 3 or higher would automatically count for dual credit at any state-supported college or university.
+Juniors may complete a portfolio with permission of instructors.